 You will work on real projects with real clients, allowing you to develop an in-depth and accurate understanding of professional standards and what to expect when working in a web-related role.

 What you will experience

-In Year 1 you will cover fundamental areas of web development including applications software, digital imaging, sound and vision, interactive media and 2D animation.
+In Year 1 you will cover fundamental areas of web technologies including web development, essential content, developing mobile web applications, digital graphics fundamentals, user interface design and 2D animation.

 This course is suitable for those with Highers, who have completed the Higher syllabus or have successfully completed the NC Computing with Digital Media course.